codecallogic/fingerPrints/README.md

-# RECOVERY
+# INSTATONE

-A medical, health, and wellness app built with patient recovery process in mind.
+A real time mini basic digital work station.

-When a user logs in, they are able to select symptoms and receive possible diagnoses.
-With a diagnosis, they are able to create customized trackers to monitor things such as symptom ratings, nutrition intake, weight, exercise, or anything else they would like.
-This is done by adding numeric values which are then presented to the user via a line graph.
+When a user logs in, they are able to configure the the type of synth they would like to use from a list of default synths provided.
+With customizable settings the user can generate a unique sound to their liking.
+In the tune room the user will have a piano displayed where they will be able to play music with others logged on in real time.

 <img src="/images/landingpage.png">